Jiang Zemin: Retirement

 After Hu succeeded Jiang as general secretary, the latter continued to "[dominate] public life" for several years.
 The South China Morning Post announced that "a new era has begun in China.
 But it is not that of Vice President Hu Jintao [...]
 Rather, it is a new era of President Jiang Zemin, who has just stepped down as the Party's general secretary."
 Early in the 2003 SARS crisis, Jiang remained conspicuously silent, and observers were divided over whether it signified his waning influence, or respect for Hu.
 It has been argued that the institutional arrangements created by the 16th Congress left Jiang in a position where he could not exercise much influence.
 Although Jiang retained the chairmanship of the CMC, most members of the commission were professional military men.
 People's Liberation Army Daily, a publication thought to represent the views of the CMC majority, printed an article on 11 March 2003 which quotes two army delegates as saying, "Having one center is called 'loyalty', while having two centers will result in 'problems.
 This was interpreted as a criticism of Jiang's attempt to exercise dual leadership with Hu on the model of Deng Xiaoping.

 On 19 September 2004, after the 4th Plenary Session of the 16th Central Committee, Jiang, at the age of 78, relinquished his post as chairman of the party's Central Military Commission, his last post in the party.
 Six months later in March 2005, Jiang resigned his last significant post, chairman of the Central Military Commission of the state, which marked the end of Jiang's political career.
 This followed weeks of speculation that forces inside the party were pressing Jiang to step aside.
 Jiang's term was supposed to have lasted until 2007.
 Hu also succeeded Jiang as the CMC chairman, but, in an apparent political defeat for Jiang, General Xu Caihou, and not Zeng Qinghong was appointed to succeed Hu as vice chairman, as was initially speculated.
 This power transition formally marked the end of Jiang's era in China, which roughly lasted from 1989 to 2004.

-In 2008, Jiang published an academic article on China's clean energy resources and another on China's information technology development titled Reflections on Energy Issues in China.